 Enjoy the Mango season to the fullest with this homemade mango jam.
-Wow your family, friends and neighbors with a jar of mango jam from your own production, just lean how to with my mango jam recipe below.
+Wow, your family, friends, and neighbors with a jar of mango jam from your own production, just learn how to with my mango jam recipe below.

 The mango season honored our beings this year with a load of fruity, quality fresh Mangoes.
 The trees worked hard on their fruits and we get to indulge them.
 A lovely gift, don’t you think?
 Earlier this year in February we were surprised by some short rains, which kind of affected the mango production in the Goan state to the worse.

 However, we collected a proud and envious amount of fruits and shared it with our neighbors.
 They, in turn, did the same thing.
 So I ended up with a few different Mango types.
 My first thought, a Mango Jam Recipe!

 I know many of us don’t have the “luxury” to own a garden and I feel with you!
 But if it makes you feel any better, it’s a lot of work, especially during the rainy season!
 So, getting organic mangoes, or other fruits, from the market or store, isn’t a bad alternative at the end of the day.
 At least you won’t have to find a solution for those half smashed mangoes that fell from the tree or the fruits with a million worms…